 Robert studied history and journalism at New York University.

-From Robert McNamara:
+By Robert McNamara:

 Interest in Irish history led me to research my own ancestors a few years ago, and I was startled by how much I could discover using microfilmed copies of Irish parish records.
 I followed up by making several trips to rural Ireland.
 And in a rectory in County Clare I was able to examine the handwritten ledger begun in 1816 by a parish priest.